Garfield's Halloween Adventure: Broadcast and release

 Announced as Garfield's Halloween Adventure, Garfield in Disguise was originally aired on October 30, 1985, along with the 1966 Peanuts special It's the Great Pumpkin, Charlie Brown, on CBS.
-In later years, it was often aired in the Halloween season along with It's the Great Pumpkin, Charlie Brown.
-By 2015, Garfield's Halloween Adventure was not regularly broadcast.
+In later years, it was often aired in the Halloween season along with Great Pumpkin.
+By 1999, Halloween Adventure was not regularly broadcast.
+That October 28 would see the final airing on CBS.

 A 64-page illustrated book adaptation was published in 1985 by Random House Publishing Group, originally under the title Garfield in Disguise and later retitled Garfield's Halloween Adventure.
 It includes an alternate ending in which Garfield steals a ring from the pirates' treasure, resulting in the ghosts pursuing the protagonists back to the Arbuckle house, where Garfield surrenders the ring.
-The special was included on the DVD The Garfield Holiday Collection on November 4, 2014, and was also made available for digital download on November 11 that year.
+The special was included on the DVD The Garfield Holiday Collection on November 4, 2014, and was also made available for digital download a week later.